DSC-Capstone/enrollment/index.md

 ## Overview

 Welcome to the capstone program!
-The capstone program is a two-quarter sequence (Fall 2024 and Winter 2025) in which you will be mentored by a faculty member or industry expert in their domain of expertise.
-By the end of Quarter 2, you will design and execute a project from that domain in teams of 2-4.
-You can see the projects from last year at [**dsc-capstone.org/showcase-24**](https://dsc-capstone.org/showcase-24).
+The capstone program is a two-quarter sequence (Fall 2025 and Winter 2026) in which you will be mentored by a faculty member or industry expert in their domain of expertise.
+By the end of Quarter 2, you will design and execute a project from that domain in teams.
+You can see the projects from last year at [**dsc-capstone.org/showcase-25**](https://dsc-capstone.org/showcase-25).

 At a high level, here’s how the capstone program is organized:
 - In Quarter 1 (DSC 180A), you gain background information in your mentor’s domain, by means of replicating a known result.
 By the end of Quarter 1, you will have completed a replication project (known as the “Quarter 1 Project”) and will have a proposal for a more independent project (known as the “Quarter 2 Project”, or the capstone project).